Gnutella Forums

 Welcome To Gnutella Forums

 You are currently viewing our boards as a guest which gives you limited access to view most discussions and access our other features.
-By joining our free community you will have access to post topics, communicate privately with other members (PM), respond to polls, upload content, fun aspects such as the image caption contest and play in the arcade, and access many other special features.
-Registration is fast, simple and absolutely free so please, join our community today! (click here)
+By joining our free community you will have access to post topics, communicate privately with other members (PM), respond to polls, upload content, fun aspects such as the image caption contest and play in the arcade, and access many other special features after your registration and email confirmation.
+Registration is fast, simple and absolutely free so please, join our community today! (click here) (Note: we use Yandex mail server so make sure yandex is not on your email filter or blocklist.)
+Confirmation emails might be found in your Junk folder, especially for Yahoo or GMail.

-If you have any problems with the registration process or your account login, please contact us.
+If you have any problems with the Gnutella Forum registration process or your Gnutella Forum account login, please contact us (this is not for program use questions.)
 Your email address must be legitimate and verified before becoming a full member of the forums.
 Please be sure to disable any spam filters you may have for our website, so that email messages can reach you.

-Note: Forum Feedback email option is not seen, so if you have an issue with registration, etc., send a Personal Message (PM) to one of the active Administrators: Lord of the Rings or Birdy.
+Note: Any other issue with registration, etc., send a Personal Message (PM) to one of the active Administrators: Lord of the Rings or Birdy.

 Once registered but before posting, members MUST READ the FORUM RULES (click here) and members should include System details - help us to help you (click on blue link) in their posts if their problem relates to using the program.
 Whilst forum helpers are happy to help where they can, without these system details your post might be ignored.
 And wise to read How to create a New Thread